 If this happens, a semi engine overhaul is imminent.
 This means taking off the cylinder head, replacing the gasket, machine leveling of the cylinder head, etc.

 Coolant hoses are constantly exposed to severe heat and pressure.

 Over time, these factors cause material fatigue and the coolant hose ruptures or breaks causing coolant leaks.

-Also a common cause is physical damage (like accidental damage when work is done around the engine).
+Also, a common cause is a physical damage (like accidental damage when work is done around the engine).